Naheed Niazi

-Naheed Niazi (born 26 February 1941) is a former Pakistani playback singer who performed in the Lollywood movies during the era of 1960s.
-She was married to musician Muslehuddin; her sister is the singer Najma Niazi.
-She is known for her playback songs, "Chali Re Chali Re Main To Des Piya Ke Chali Re", "Raat Saloni Ayi", and others.
+Naheed Niazi (born 26 February 1941) is a former Pakistani playback singer who performed in the Lollywood movies during the 1960s.
+She was married to musician Muslehuddin.
+She is known for her playback songs, "Chali Re Chali Re Chali Re, Main To Des Piya Ke Chali Re", "Raat Saloni Ayi", and others.

 Life and career

 Naheed was born as Shahida Niazi on 26 February 1941.
 Her father Sajjad Sarwar Khan Niazi was a poet and musician, and was also a director at Radio Pakistan.
-He was also an uncle of the former Deputy Chairman Planning Commission of Pakistan M.M.Ahmad and the cricketer as well as politician Imran Khan.
+He was also an uncle of the former Deputy Chairman Planning Commission of Pakistan M.M.
+Ahmad and the cricketer-politician Imran Khan.
 Her sister is Pakistani playback singer Najma Niazi.

 Naheed started her career in 1957 by singing a song for the movie Laila Majnu under the music direction of Rashid Attre, while she was still a student at St Joseph's Convent School, Karachi.
 Though the first song she recorded was "Mil Gaya Dil Ko Qarar" in Ayaz (1960) for Khawaja Khurshid Anwar though the film released later.
 One of her earlier songs was "Jaag Taqdeer Ko Jaga Loon Gee" was composed by Muslehuddin for the film Aadmi (1958).
 She became well-known in both entertainment and mainstream music because of that song.
 Then Nahid's rendition of her father Sajjad Sarwar Niazi's poem "Ik Baar Phir Kaho Zara" was also much appreciated.
 In 1961, she became a well-known playback singer because by vocalizing a duet with Ahmed Rushdi, "Raat Saloni Aaye", again composed by Muslehuddin for the movie, Zamana Kya Kahega (1961 film).

 In 1962, the Urdu film Daal Mein Kala included a Naheed's song "Samajh Na Aaye Dilko Kahan Lay Jaa Oon Sanam" (Musician: Muslehuddin).

 She sang another duet with Ahmed Rushdi, "Raat Ho Gaye Jawan" for the movie Dil Nay Tujhay Maan Liya.
 The song "Husn Bhi Mauj Mein Hai" for the movie Mujhay Jeenay Do (1968) was recorded in the voice of Naheed and is one of her notable melodies.

 When the song "Chum, Chum, Chum, Milay Hain Sanam, Lut Gaye Hum, Allah Qasam" was first played on Radio Pakistan, Naheed touched the peak of her singing career.
 Later, she recorded several songs during the short time she was a singer.
 Aside from Moslehuddin, Naheed rendered her voice for nearly all the notable composers of Lollywood film industry, including Rasheed Attre, Khwaja Khurshid Anwar, Nashad, Safdar Hussain, Rehman Verma, Saif Chughtai, Khalil Ahmed, Nisar Bazmi, Master Inayat Hussain, Robin Ghosh, Sohail Rana, and Saleem Iqbal.